Fernanda Ramírez: College career

 Ramírez played soccer in University of Cumberlands and Central Methodist University, both at NAIA level.

 Club career

 Ramírez debuted for Audax Italiano in 2018.
 She played in Santiago Morning in 2019 and won the 2019 National Championship with "Chago".

-Ramírez has played for Universidad de Chile since 2020.
+Ramírez joined Universidad de Chile in 2020.
 She scored her first goal against Universidad Católica in 2021 season.

-On Jan 1, 2022, Colo-Colo announced that Ramirez will play for the club in 2022 season.
+From 2022 to 2024, Ramírez played for Colo-Colo.